Cosmic structure formation in massive conformal gravity: Introduction

+Our analysis shows that a universe filled only with conformal fermionic matter does not allow gravitational clustering in the subhorizon regime because the relativistic pressure term dominates the perturbation dynamics, leading to oscillatory solutions instead of growing modes.
+To address this problem, we introduce an additional conformally coupled matter scalar field $\phi$.
+Although the full theory remains fundamentally conformally invariant, the rapid oscillatory regime of $\phi$ generates an effective pressureless component that behaves as cold dark matter (CDM).
+At the effective level, this induces a non-vanishing trace in the averaged energy-momentum tensor and dynamically shifts the spacetime away from the fundamental $R=0$ regime of the theory.

+We show that the effective perturbation equations admit asymptotic growing solutions during the epoch dominated by the effective CDM component.
+In particular, the effective CDM density fluctuations possess a growing mode $\delta_\phi \propto (1+z)^{-1.886}$, which grows faster than the standard $\Lambda$CDM result $\delta_m \propto (1+z)^{-1}$.
+In addition, the conformal fermionic perturbations acquire a growing particular solution $\delta \propto (1+z)^{-0.886}$ induced by the gravitational coupling to the effective CDM sector.
+Consequently, the scalar field $\phi$ generates gravitational potential wells that subsequently attract conformal fermions, providing a natural mechanism for structure formation in MCG.

+The resulting growth history differs qualitatively from that of a universe filled exclusively with conformal fermionic matter, where perturbations remain oscillatory at subhorizon scales.
+The enhanced growth found in the effective CDM era may favor earlier formation of gravitationally bound structures at high redshifts.
+Nevertheless, a quantitative comparison with observations requires the computation of cosmological observables such as the growth factor $D(z)$, the growth rate $f\sigma_8(z)$, halo abundances, and the matter power spectrum, which are left for future work.

 This paper is organized as follows.
 In Sec.
-2, we describe the classical MCG equations.
+2, we review the classical equations of MCG.
 In Sec.
-3, we find the relativistic hydrodynamic equations for the MCG perfect fluid.
+3, we derive the relativistic hydrodynamic equations for the conformal perfect fluid.
 In Sec.
 4, we obtain the perturbed MCG cosmological equations.
 In Sec.
-5, we derive the growth equation for matter fluctuations in the MCG universe.
+5, we derive the perturbation equation for conformal fermionic matter and show the absence of growing modes.
 In Sec.
-6, we analyze the evolution of matter fluctuations throughout cosmic history in the MCG model and compare it with the evolution in the $\Lambda$CDM model.
+6, we introduce the conformally coupled matter scalar field and demonstrate how it generates an effective CDM component.
+In Sec.
+7, we derive the corresponding linear growth equation for the effective CDM fluctuations and analyze its implications for structure formation.
 Finally, in Sec.
-7, we present our conclusions.
+8, we present our conclusions.